-To make it easier for people with disabilities and other accessibility needs travel on Airbnb, we've taken action to make our website and app more accessible, and created ways for hosts and guests to showcase and search for accessible spaces.
+To make it easier for people with disabilities and other accessibility needs to travel on Airbnb, we've taken action to make our website and app more accessible, and created ways for Hosts and guests to showcase and search for accessible spaces.

 Accessibility in our website and app

 In collaboration with LightHouse for the Blind and Visually Impaired and Level Access, we've begun researching how people with limited vision use screen-access technology to use our website and app.
 We've learned a lot about what's working and what isn't, and we've created a team dedicated to educating our engineers and designers about how to create online experiences that everyone can use.
 Learn more about how we design for accessibility.

 Hosts can highlight features of their home that make it more accessible for guests who use wheelchairs, canes, or other mobility aids.
 If a home already has things like a step-free path to the entrance or wide doorways, Hosts can add these as features to their listing.
 Additionally, most Hosts can upload photos to the accessibility section of their listing pages to show each accessibility feature they have selected.
 This is to help guests determine whether the listing will meet their needs.
 Learn how to add accessibility features.